Passive Indoor Localization with WiFi Fingerprints: Results And Discussions

-In Subsection \ref{subsec:heter} and \ref{sec:algorithm}, we explained the device heterogeneity problem of RSSI sending from different phones at the same location are significantly different.
-Additionally, our experiment clearly shows that the number of sending WiFi packets from different phones varies significantly, which also increases estimation error.
+In Subsection \ref{subsec:heter} and \ref{sec:algorithm}, we explained the device heterogeneity problem of RSSI sending from different phones at the same location being significantly different.
+Additionally, our experiment clearly shows that the number of WiFi packets sent from different phones varies significantly, which also increases estimation error for some phones.
 Fig.~\ref{fig:packets} illustrates the number of received RSSI packets from different phones in one minute with the same AP at an RTS sending rate of $200$~ms per frame.
 During the data collection, all the phones are inactive, and the screen is on.
-Due to the difference of software configuration and operating systems of each phone, the number of received packets varies substantially.
-Samsung S6 has received more than a $1,000$ frames, which is $10$ times more than HTC One X. On the other hand, iPhone X has received around 250 frames, while the number of framed received by Nexus 5 is around 800.
+Due to the difference of software configuration and operating system of each phone, the number of received packets varies substantially.
+For example, Samsung S6 has received more than $1,000$ frames, which is $10$ times more than the frames received by HTC One X. On the other hand, iPhone X has received around $250$ frames, while the number of frames received by Nexus 5 is around $800$.
 In the latter sections, the experimental results prove that our proposed localization system works well with all these phone models.